robertcalvert/slick-util/readme.md

-# slick-util
+# SUX (slick-util extended)

-This is a work in progress implementation of [slick-util] for [LWJGL3].
+SUX is a fork of [slick-util] for use with the newer [LWJGL3].

 Screenshot:

 ![screenshot](screenshot.png)

-**NOTE: ninjacave now provides a [slick-util3] wrapper which probably works much better than my implementation.
-If you are interested in slick-util for LWJGL3 you should definitely check out the ninjacave wrapper fisrt.**
+**NOTE: ninjacave now provides a [slick-util3] wrapper which probably works much better than SUX.
+If you are interested in slick-util for LWJGL3 you should probably check out the ninjacave wrapper first.**

 ---